 Incoming freshmen (and some transfer students) are required to take placement exams for English, math, and chemistry.
 The schedule for placement exams is provided in the UH Schedule of Classes booklet.

-Current students at the University of Hawai‘i can contact the Meteorology Undergraduate Advisor for a Curriculum Transfer Request (CTR) form to transfer from your current degree program to a Bachelor of Science degree in Meteorology in SOEST at the University of Hawai‘i at Manoa.
+Current students at the University of Hawai‘i can contact the Atmospheric Sciences Undergraduate Advisor for a Curriculum Transfer Request (CTR) form to transfer from your current degree program to a Bachelor of Science degree in Atmospheric Sciences in SOEST at the University of Hawai‘i at Manoa.